DAD-Chain/dad-dapi/README.md

 API for dApps on DAD blockchain.
 This is an implementation of dAPI from [OEP-6](https://github.com/backslash47/OEPs/blob/oep-dapp-api/OEP-6/OEP-6.mediawiki) communication protocol.

-It is necessary to have installed suitable **dAPI provider** .
-Reference implementation is [Cyano Wallet](https://github.com/DAD-Chain/dad-wallet).

 The library is written in TypeScript, so all the methods and objects are typed.
 It is therefore usable in TypeScript projects as well as vanilla JavaScript projects.

 ## How to use